devismail2y/notashoppingnote-old/literature-review/Machine-Learning-x-Cyber-Security.md

 Methodology of ML-based stealing attack (MLBSA):
 - reconnaissance
-- data collection
+- data collection (weaponization in cyberkill chain)
-- feature engineering
+- feature engineering (delivering the weapon to the victim, exploiting the vuln, installing malware, cnc)
 - attacking the objective
 - evaluation

+ML services allow access from users, only training data is considered as confidential.
+Stealing attack against a model [125, 131] or training samples [34, 49, 116]

+Using ML to infer the password from user's keystrokes [79, 122]

+Interacting with the operating system [79, 122,42, 152]

-> ML reconstruction attack[34], GAN Attack
+> ML reconstruction attack[34], GAN Attack, Analyzing big data and build predictive models [125, 131] using Google Prediction API or Amazon SageMaker,
 > Other survey: [3, 7, 31, 145]